 They’re a means to privately record what has filled my days – So years later (or when I tidy my studio) I can go – Oh!
 I’d forgotten all about that –

-I love the accessibility of journals – The immediacy of their story encased between thick black covers waiting to be rediscovered.
+I love the accessibility of journals – The immediacy of their stories encased between thick black covers waiting to be rediscovered.

 Like this day when the stingrays were feeding along the water’s edge – And I noticed how the original 2 black swans feeding on the sea grass a few days previously, had become 13!
 Which then made me realise that they’re no longer here, having moved on to greener pastures (?!).
 But how having them in the Bay for a while was such a wondrous thing.

-If you take a photo (‘a’ photo haha), I mean xxxx photos, to get any pleasure from them the onus is squarely on you to do something with them after you’ve pressed that shutter.
+If you take a photo (‘a’ photo haha), I mean xxxx photos, the onus is squarely on you to do something with them after you’ve pressed that shutter if you are to get any pleasure from them.

-All the willy nilly carefree snapping while away, endeavouring to capture those elusive holiday moments creates a frighteningly large pile of numbers on your SD card, and/or your hard-drive that shows you absolutely nothing and tells you even less.
+All that willy nilly carefree snapping while travelling in a bid to capture those elusive holiday moments creates a frighteningly large pile of numbers on your SD card, and/or your hard-drive that shows you absolutely nothing and tells you even less.

 P1070059, P1070060, P1070061….

-Until that is, you’ve spent hours at some point later down the track (if that ‘later’ ever comes) to pore over them and repeatedly click and delete the rubbish, then sort and cull, crop and enhance. rename and file, before they see the light of day when finally they’re uploaded and/or print/published.
+Until…. you’ve spent hours at some point later down the track (if that ‘later’ ever comes) to pore over them and repeatedly click and delete the rubbish, sort, cull, crop and enhance. rename and file, before they’re fit to see the light of day when finally uploaded and/or print/published.

 Which is maybe why I love story-mapping in my travel journals so much!

 The ‘Less is More’ Way to Recording Your Travelling Tales